Niger Food Guide

 Millet Beer (Dolo)

 Dolo is a traditional millet beer brewed in Niger and other parts of West Africa.
-It's made through a process of fermenting millet grains, resulting in a slightly sour, earthy flavor.
-The brewing process is often carried out by women and is considered an important cultural tradition.
-Dolo is typically consumed during social gatherings and celebrations in non-Muslim communities.
+Made through fermenting millet grains, resulting in slightly sour, earthy flavor.
+Brewing process often carried out by women and is considered important cultural tradition.
+Typically consumed during social gatherings in non-Muslim communities.

 Palm Wine

-Palm wine is a traditional alcoholic beverage made from the sap of various species of palm trees.
-In Niger, it's primarily consumed in southern regions where palm trees grow.
-The fresh sap is collected and naturally ferments quickly due to wild yeasts.
-When fresh, palm wine is sweet with a mild alcohol content, but becomes more sour and alcoholic as fermentation continues.
-It plays a significant role in social gatherings in certain communities.
+Palm wine is a traditional beverage made from the sap of various species of palm trees.
+In Niger, primarily consumed in southern regions where palm trees grow.
+Fresh sap is collected and naturally ferments quickly due to wild yeasts.
+When fresh, palm wine is sweet with mild content, but becomes more sour as fermentation continues.

 Soft Beverages